PQuix/personalDash/README.md

 Timeframe for the project is set for 24.
 December.
 Desired result is to be stable enough to support the team in meaningful ways.

+Edit Oct.
+2019:
+Project has been abandoned, no further work to be done.
+No work was committed to the repo, though it remains stored locally.